 How do I pick a non-Disney Wheelchair Rental Company?

 There are many choices within the Orlando area.
 Some of these companies are full-service medical supply providers and can rent wheelchairs, ECVs and other medical equipment.
 All of these companies below will deliver the wheelchair or ECV to your Disney area hotel (there may be some exceptions so verify this with your wheelchair company), and they’ll pick it up when you’re done.
 Only 5 of them are Featured Providers and can pick up and deliver if you’re not there.

-Featured Providers: Disney now has five vendors that they consider “featured”.
+Disney’s Featured Providers: Disney now has four vendors that they consider “featured”.
 Only these vendors will be permitted to drop off and pick up a wheelchair or ECV at Bell Services in the Disney World resorts without your being present.
 So if you’re staying in a Disney resort and you rent from a vendor not on their featured list, you’ll have to be present to pick up and drop off your ECV/wheelchair.
 This could be quite inconvenient.